-The second factor-i.e. the extent of discovery-also weighs in favor of preliminary approval.
-The parties have recently begun formal discovery.
-The parties have served extensive document requests; exchanged and responded to interrogatories; and are currently in the midst of meet-and-confers to identify document custodians and search terms for electronic records.
-Yet, while extensive formal discovery has not yet been completed, there has been "sufficient informal discovery and investigation to fairly evaluate the merits of Defendants' positions during settlement negotiations."
+While extensive formal discovery from Defendants has not yet been completed, there has also been "sufficient informal discovery and investigation to fairly evaluate the merits of Defendants' positions during settlement negotiations."
 Strang v.
 JHM Mortg.
-Sec.
+Secs.
 Ltd. P'ship, 890 F. Supp.
 499, 501-02 (E.D.
 Va.
 1995) (emphasis added).
 Indeed, "[d]istrict courts within the Fourth Circuit have found that even when cases settle early in the litigation after only informal discovery has been conducted, the settlement may nonetheless be deemed fair."
 Temp.
 Servs., 2012 U.S. Dist.
-LEXIS 86474, at \32.
+LEXIS 86474, at 32.
 There is "no minimum or definitive amount of discovery that must be undertaken," In re Serzone Prods.
 Liab.
 Litig., 231 F.R.D.
 221, 244 (S.D.
 W. Va.
-2005), and "[e]ngaging in formal discovery is not essential . . . or even the critical focal point of the analysis."
+2005), and "[e]ngaging in formal discovery is not essential ... or even the critical focal point of the analysis."
 In re PNC Fin.
 Servs.
 Grp., Inc., Sec.
 Litig., 440 F. Supp.
 2d 421, 433 (W.D.
 Pa.
 2006).
 See, e.g., In re India, 2020 U.S. Dist.
-LEXIS 77190, at \11 (preliminarily approving class action settlement before the filing of motions to dismiss and or commencement of formal discovery).
+LEXIS 77190, at 11 (preliminarily approving class action settlement before the filing of motions to dismiss and or commencement of formal discovery).

 Here, as the Court is aware, Plaintiffs' capable counsel have engaged in substantial informal discovery to analyze the strengths and weaknesses of the Settlement Class's claims.
-Both prior to and after filing the detailed complaint, Plaintiffs' counsel expended considerable time and resources to conduct an extraordinary investigation of Defendants' collaboration in setting compensation for their plant employees.
-See Farah Decl. ¶ 10.
+Prior to the filing of the complaint, Plaintiffs expended considerable time and resources to conduct a detailed investigation of Defendants' collaboration in depressing the compensation of their employees.
+See Farah Decl. ¶ 20.
 Plaintiffs' counsel interviewed multiple confidential witnesses formerly employed by Defendants and other poultry processors.
 Id.
-Furthermore, Plaintiffs' counsel retained an expert economist to conduct a preliminary analysis of compensation in the poultry processing industry, as compared to other non-poultry food manufacturers.
+Plaintiffs' counsel also conducted extensive research of both the poultry labor market and the workers that comprise the Settlement Class.
 Id.
-Plaintiffs' counsel also conducted extensive research of both the poultry labor market and the plant workers that comprise the Settlement Class.
-Id.
 These unusually extensive investigative and analytical efforts support a finding of fairness.
 See In re PNC, 440 F. Supp.
 2d at 430-31; see also Adesso Homeowners' Ass'n v.
-Holder Props., Inc., No. 3:16-cv-710-JFA, 2017 U.S. Dist.
-LEXIS 224941, at \34 (D.S.C.
+Holder Props., No. 3:16-cv-710-JFA, 2017 U.S. Dist.
+LEXIS 224941, at 34 (D.S.C.
 May 23, 2017) ("[T]he parties have committed substantial resources to the investigation and legal analysis of the claims and defenses of the parties, to obtain sufficient information to weigh the benefits of the proposed settlement against the risks of continued litigation.").

 The third factor-i.e. the circumstances surrounding the negotiations-heavily favors preliminary approval.
 Where, as here, "a settlement is the result of genuine arm's-length negotiations, there is a presumption that it is fair."
 Gaston v.
 Lexisnexis Risk Sols., Inc., No. 5:16-cv-00009-KDB-DCK, 2021 U.S. Dist.
-LEXIS 12872, at \18 (W.D.N.C.
+LEXIS 12872, at 18 (W.D.N.C.
 Jan.
 25, 2021); see also Adesso, 2017 U.S. Dist.
-LEXIS 224941, at \33 ("[A] proposed class action settlement is considered presumptively fair where there is no evidence of collusion and the parties, through capable counsel, have engaged in arms' length negotiations.").
-Before executing the Settlement Agreement, the parties engaged in approximately four months of hard-fought, arm's-length negotiations, which were adversarial throughout and showed no trace of collusion.
-See Farah Decl. ¶¶4, 7.
-Indeed, to reach a settlement agreement, the parties enlisted the assistance of Eric D. Green, a highly experienced class-action mediator who has particular expertise mediating and resolving complex disputes such as the one at bar.
-Id. "[S]upervision by a mediator lends an air of fairness to agreements that are ultimately reached."
-Temp.
-Servs., 2012 U.S. Dist.
-LEXIS 86474, at \33.
-In keeping with their zealous advocacy throughout, the two sides were not able to reach agreement at the conclusion of the mediation.
-The settlement was reached only after the parties accepted a Mediator's Proposal that both sides found to be a reasonable compromise.
-See Farah Decl. ¶ 7.
+LEXIS 224941, at 33 ("[A] proposed class action settlement is considered presumptively fair where there is no evidence of collusion and the parties, through capable counsel, have engaged in arms' length negotiations.").
+Before executing the Settlement Agreements, the parties engaged in extensive hard-fought, arm's-length negotiations, which were adversarial throughout and showed no trace of collusion.
+See Farah Decl. ¶¶ 21-22.